1j01/audio-sponge/README.md

 soak up some sound, and squeeze some sound out

-maybe it music! (not yet, not really, unless you're into anti-music/postmusic type stuff)
+maybe it music! (...not *good* music, but maybe you can define it as such, as music... that's up to you)

 this URL will change: https://station.now.sh/

 ### What it do tho?

-* streams audio from SoundCloud and OpenGameArt (TODO: more sources)
+* collects audio by streaming from SoundCloud, OpenGameArt, and/or the filesystem (TODO: more sources; Napster would be good, maybe Spotify)

-* chooses random slices from the sources (TODO: detect beats for percussion and perhaps pitch/harmonics for melody)
+* takes random slices from the audio it collects (while streaming) (TODO: detect beats for percussion, and perhaps pitch/harmonics for melody)

-* plays the sounds in randomly structured rhythms (TODO: rhyme and reason - and effects!)
+* plays the sounds in randomly structured rhythms (TODO: rhyme and reason, and effects, and melody!)

-* streams to listeners on a webpage (TODO: make this more robust)
+* streams to listeners on a [webpage](https://station.now.sh/) (TODO: make this more robust, esp. when clients pause the stream)

 ------------